 Certified Organic Apples, Pears, Garlic and Vegetables

-We will be opening the orchard on Saturday August 25th and will be open seven days a week 9-5 until the end of the season.
+We will be opening the orchard this Saturday August 24th and will be open seven days a week 9-5 until the end of the season.
 We will be using our website's home page to let folks know what is available and change/update the website as often as necessary to provide accurate information.
-We will be starting the season with nectarines, peaches, organic pears organic apples, organic gourmet Garlic, and more.
+We will be starting the season with peaches,maybe nectarines, organic pears organic apples, organic gourmet Garlic, some cool organic winter squash and more.

----The certified organic garlic has some nice size this season with some hard neck varieties we have never tried before.
-A list of the varieties are on our website.
+---The certified organic garlic has some nice size this season with a new variety, Zemo and Killarney Red is back.
+A complete list of the varieties are on our website.

----The Nectarines and Peaches look good this year with a good supply.
+---The Nectarines and Peaches look good this year, a little light but larger size.
 For the first week or two only a couple of varieties will be ready with more ripening as the season progresses.

 ---The certified organic Asian Pears also look good this season.
-We will also have a European pear available on the counter for opening weekend.
+We will have a European pears available on the counter for opening weekend.
 Most Asian pears and the other European pear will be ripening in coming weeks.